 Do you need a visa to go to Germany?
-Find out which German visa or permit you need for immigration to Germany, including German visa requirements and preparing your German visa application.
+Find out which permits you need for your move with our guide to German visa requirements and applications.

 Certain nationalities need to apply for a German visa or residence permit to visit, live, work or study in Germany.
 Before visiting or moving to Germany, it’s important to check Germany’s visa requirements otherwise you could be denied entry.

 In general, you don’t need a German visa (short term) or residence permit (long term) if you’re a citizen of the European Union (EU), European Economic Area (EEA; EU plus Iceland, Liechtenstein and Norway) or Switzerland.
 Citizens from outside Europe generally need to apply for a German visa or permit before coming to Germany.